 Bring 12 cups of water almost to boiling point (175 degrees or 80 C. )- turn down to low & add one of the following:

 * 1- Chaga Tea Bag or a 1/4 cup Tea Grind and steep approx. 5-8 hrs.

 * 1/2 cup Chaga Chunks (from the 1 lb. bags) steep for 6-8 hrs.

 * 1-Chaga ThermO Tea bag per 36 oz. vacuum bottle (let steep overnight).
 Single use only.

-Our "Bulk" Chaga (in 2 lb. bags & larger) contain larger chunks - use about 3 to 5 larger pieces and steep 8-12 hrs.
+Our "Bulk" Chaga in 3lb.-5/lb. hermetically sealed bags contain larger chunks - so use about (20g) or 3 to 5 larger pieces and steep 8-12 hrs.

 Steep on the stove at the lowest setting (#1-2).
 Many people are now using Crock Pots to brew the Tea overnight.
 Longer brew times yield a stronger Tea.
 Smaller Chaga particles (Tea Grind vs. a big Chunks) appear to yield a quicker brew time.
 Larger chunks require more brew time.